johnkharvey/7800_impossible_mission/html/hardest_rooms.md

 **DISCLAIMER:** *All screenshots, etc... are the property of Atari.
 Copyright (c) 1989, Atari Corporation.
 All rights reserved.*

-# Solving the hardest room
+# Solving the hardest rooms

 ## What are the Hardest rooms?